 Never use the scraper end of a grill bush to clean porcelain coated grill grates

 To prevent damage manufactures should but recommend the use of silicone coated grill tools with these grates.
-However silicone is only heat resistant up to 500 degrees and a decent grill nowadays will exceed 800, so they would melt rather quickly.
+However silicone is only heat resistant up to 500 degrees.
+Decent grills nowadays can exceed 800 degrees, so they would melt rather quickly.

 Round Brass Bristle Head